 Skip to main content

-important aspects of the costa rican climate
+important aspects of the Costa Rican climate

 In geography, the region between the Tropics of Cancer and Capricorn is called the tropics.
 Costa Rica is located in this region, which gives its ecological surroundings – its forests, waters, soils and climate – certain tropical characteristics.
 Its flora and fauna are adapted to these conditions, meaning that they are tropical as well.